solorvox/nonet/README.md

 `nonet firefox`

 # Network access test
 By default `nonet` will allow access to localhost (127.0.0.0/8) but will block all other outbound traffic.
-The script will test for the existance of group `nonet` and abort if not found.
+The script will test for the existence of group `nonet` and abort if not found.

 It then attempts to ping your default gateway.
-If successful, it will prompt the user to to run a iptables command via sudo.
+If successful, it will prompt the user to add a rule to iptables via sudo.
 That command blocks outbound traffic from any process with the group `nonet`.
-This question has a time-out of 15 seconds with a default of `no`.
+The prompt has a time-out of 15 seconds with a defaulting to `no`.
 In the event it was run from a GUI the user would not see the request for input on the terminal.
+This will then exit with an error.
 If your application appears to stop loading, please check it can run from the command line and verify the output.
+Adding the boot rule script will prevent this problem.

 # Steam games
 To manually block access to a Steam library item, right click on the name in the list and select *properties*.
 Then on the *General* tab select "Set Launch Options".
 Change the field to: